SvetlozarValchev/challenges/2. Document versioning/README.md

 Computations are made on the client machine to reduce load on the servers.

 ### For optimizations:
- - Large documents can be split into chunks and ran in parallel to not block the operation of UI/UX and reduce computation time
+ - Large documents can be split into chunks and ran in parallel threads to not block the operation of UI/UX and reduce computation time
  - `history` can be moved to another collection/API so it's not requested each time the document is requested
  - `history` can be paginated through the API if a sizable amount is a standard average